Get exclusive member benefits & effect social change. Join Today

 Symptoms of appendicitis include:

 If you have right side tenderness along with any of these other symptoms, talk to a doctor.
 Appendicitis can quickly become a medical emergency.
 Rupture rarely happens within the first 24 hours of symptoms.
-However, up 80 percent of people who have symptoms for 48 hours will end up with a ruptured appendix.

 A perforated appendix can be fatal.
 The risk of death is highest in infants and the elderly.